webplatform/docs/tutorials/User_interaction/touch_events_and_gestures/index.md

 ---
-title: touch events and gestures
+title: 'touch events and gestures'
 notes:
   - 'Needs all content'
 readiness: 'Not Ready'